 - 10.10.1.1.
 Candidates for the offices of the President or the Council: - a) must be proposed by a Member Association no later than sixty (60) days before the Congress.
-Candidates must hold a valid passport with the nationality of their nominating Member Association; - b) must meet the Election Qualification Criteria issued by the Nomination and Remuneration Committee; and - c) must comply, during his or her campaign, with the Code of Conduct for Candidates of the President or the Council issued by the Nominations and Remuneration Committee. - 10.10.1.2.
+Candidates must hold a valid passport with the nationality of their nominating Member Association; - b) must meet the Election Qualification Criteria issued by the Nomination and Remuneration Committee; and - must comply, during his or her campaign, with the Code of Conduct for Candidates of the President or the Council issued by the Nominations and Remuneration Committee. - 10.10.1.2.
 The Candidates must belong to different Member Associations with the exception of the representatives of the Athletes Commission and the Secretary General. - 10.10.1.3.
 The President shall be elected prior to the election of the other members of the Council. - 10.10.1.4.
 A Member Association can propose Candidate(s) for both President and Council Member.
 If the Candidate for President is not elected as President, this Candidate will be added as a Candidate for Council membership.

 - 10.10.1.5.
 The list of proposed Candidates shall be sent to the Member Associations together with the Evaluation Report of the Nominations and Remuneration Committee no later than twenty-one (21) days before the Congress. - 10.10.1.6.
 If the number of Candidates equals the number of positions to be filled, the elections may be carried out by Electronic Voting. - 10.10.1.7.
-The Ballots must contain as many different names as there are candidates to elect in compliance with the composition requirements in Article 11.2.
-Ballots with too many or too few names shall be invalid. - 10.10.1.8.
+The Ballots may contain up to as many different names as there are candidates to elect in compliance with the composition requirements in Article 11.2.
+Ballots with too many names shall be invalid. - 10.10.1.8.
 The term of the President and the Council Members shall be four (4) and two (2) years respectively. - 10.10.1.9.
 With effect from the 2022 Ordinary Congress, the President and the Council Members may be re-elected but shall serve no longer than twelve (12) years from the date of the 2022 elections of President and Council Members, and if a Council Member is elected as President, the overall maximum combined term shall not exceed twenty (20) years. - 10.10.1.10.
-If there is a vacancy in the office of the President or the Council Members for any reasons, the following provisions apply: - a new President or Council Member shall be elected for the remainder of the term of the office of the outgoing President or Council Member; - b) the election of a President or a Council Member during the term of office of the former office holder shall take place at the next Ordinary Congress; - c) the Council shall elect an interim President from the Council Members for the time until the Congress can elect a successor of the former President.
-The interim President shall be prohibited from standing as a Candidate in the elections for the successor President; and - d) a vacant seat in the Council shall remain vacant until the Congress elects a successor Council Member. - 10.10.2.
-Election of the President - 10.10.2.1.
+If there is a vacancy in the office of the President or the Council Members for any reasons, the following provisions apply: - a) a new President or Council Member shall be elected for the remainder of the term of the office of the outgoing President or Council Member; - b) the election of a President or a Council Member during the term of office of the former office holder shall take place at the next Ordinary Congress; - the Council shall elect an interim President from the Council Members for the time until the Congress can elect a successor of the former President.
+The interim President shall be prohibited from standing as a Candidate in the elections for the successor President; and - d) a vacant seat in the Council shall remain vacant until the Congress elects a successor Council Member.

+10.10.2.
+Election of the President

+- 10.10.2.1.
 The President shall be elected by a majority of more than 50% of all valid votes cast. - 10.10.2.2.
-The President shall be elected by open voting, unless the Congress, at the request of a Delegate or a Council Member, decides by a majority of all votes cast that the voting shall be by Secret Ballot.
+The President shall be elected by Secret Ballot supervised by a specialized independent scrutineer.